Inverness & Scottish Highlands 2-Day Tour

 - Multi-day tours.
 Please add 100 GBP per day for your guides overnight expenses

 - Scottish Spring Water is provided

 - Please note: Entrance fees to historic buildings-attractions etc are not included unless previously stated.

 Transport is in a brand new air-conditioned vehicle with plenty of room for you and your group.

-Accommodation is not included in the price.
-Payment is made directly to Hotel or B&B on arrival unless previously paid.
+Accommodation is not included in your quote.
+Payment for accommodation is made directly to Hotel or B&B on arrival, unless by prior arrangement.

 Scottish Guided Tours - Private Guided Tours of Scotland

 Private Day Tours of Scotland